Swig-DPI/London_Energy_Consumption/README.md

   ![](images/Energy_single_meter_by_hr.png)
   ![](images/AVG_energy_for_all_blocks.png)

-  *

 ## Initial Model Time not used
+  * the first liner regression model I built I looked used only the weather data as the features for my linear regression model.
+This kep the energy as the y value we where hoping to predict.
   * I did not use time because I knew that energy peaks in the morning and evening for most residential homes.
 I wanted to see if we could do a prediction without time.
-  * Initially I used a LinearRegression, RidgeCV, and LassoCV on one blocks data.
-This included the one hot encoded values of the meters.
-The scores where not great.
+  * Initially I used a LinearRegression, RidgeCV, and LassoCV on one block of data.
+This included the one hot encoded values of the meters, weather summaries, and Icon values.
+The scores where not great for the train or the test set.

 ##### Block Scores (R^2) for all meters
 ![](images/Initial_reg_scores.png)